 Whether or not you and your spouse are cooperative, issues can or cannot be worked out, there are potential jurisdictional battles between the two of you (whether that is within the state or outside the state) and many other factors weigh into how to serve your divorce papers.

-Before you start a divorce case, contact our attorneys at (714) 937-1193 for an initial consultation.
+Before you start a divorce case, contact our attorneys for a strategy session.
 We will discuss the facts of your case and, once we are retained, our lawyers will help you determine the best way to start the family law process.